jake-magri/Weather-Dashboard/README.md

 ## Installation

-This application has been deployed using Render and can be accessed by navigating to the link below.
+This application has been deployed using Render and can be accessed by navigating to the following link.
 [Weather Dashboard](https://weather-dashboard-jm.onrender.com/)

 ## Usage